Naftoreiclag/Coriolis-Visualizer/README.md

 > R. Stöckli, E. Vermote, N. Saleous, R. Simmon and D. Herring (2005).
 > The Blue Marble Next Generation - A true color earth dataset including seasonal dynamics from MODIS.
 > Published by the NASA Earth Observatory.
-> Corresponding author: rѕtοсklі (AT) climate.gsfc.nasa.gov
+> Corresponding author: rѕtοсklі(AT)climate.gsfc.nasa.gov

 *A copy of the readme included with the Blue Marble Next Generation file mentioned above is included as `docs/bmng.pdf`.
 Also, I obscured the email address above a bit to try avoid web spiders from adding it to spam lists.
-Replace the contents in the parentheses with the corresponding symbol needed in all email addresses.
+Replace the parentheses and their contents with the corresponding symbol needed in all email addresses.
 Also do not try to "copy and paste" it.*

 `starmap.png` is a derivative of the file `starmap_g4k.jpg` widely available at NASA's [Scientific Visualization Studio](https://svs.gsfc.nasa.gov/3895).
 > NASA/Goddard Space Flight Center Scientific Visualization Studio.